 Read more about food and nutrition in our care homes.

-“Although the CQC report sets out a number of areas we need to significantly improve in, they inspected us back in February, and we have made great strides forward since then.
+“Although the CQC report sets out a number of areas we need to significantly improve in, we have made great strides forward since the last inspection.

 “I have absolute confidence in the new Gorseway leadership team, who are central to our action plan.
 They are committed to developing a positive culture with our wider team, working proactively with partner agencies, and ultimately delivering great care for residents, in a friendly and respectful way.
 Together, we are determined that Gorseway is going to be the care and nursing home of choice on Hayling Island.”